UnwarySage/unwarysage.github.io/content/md/posts/2021-02-17-blog-the-second.md

 :tags ["programming" "clojure" "web" "meta" "cryogen" "github" "jekyll"]}

 ## Reignition
-I hadn't touched this blog in a long time, but needing some projects to keep my skills up, I've decided to ressurect it.
+I hadn't touched this blog in a long time, but needing some projects to keep my skills up, I've decided to resurrect it.
 However, I didn't want to go back to the standard GitHub Pages Jekyll workflow.
 I found my relative inability to tinker constraining, as I didn't know the underlying language, namely Ruby.
 Jekyll is a fine project, but I'm principally a Clojure dev, and I want to feel like I own my blog, and that means the code that powers it.